shaqran39/MDSI-streamlit-app/README.md

     - This is the file that holds everything needed to make the streamlit webapp.
 The file reference the above mentioned files and thier functions to create functionality within the streamlit app.

     - The file imports the "streamlit" and "datetime" module and uses the classes created on the two files "frakfurter.py" and "currency.py"

+    - Since this is the file which would be run to access the streamlit webapp, the "main" function is to be defined.

+    - The main function performs the following:
+              - Displays the streamlit app title

+              - Holds the code to show two dropdown boxes where all the currency codes are to be displayed.
+This value population with all the currency codes were done with the help of the "get_currencies_list" function created in the "frankfurter.py" file

+              - Also a numerical input field to use the value as the amount to be converted.